giorgi19/dart_questions/README.md

 This may be a trivial point, but the named constructor will always return a new instance.
 Factory constructor can return a new instance or a cached instance based on our implementation.

+## how to use Garbage collection in dart?

+GC is the process of searching the heap to locate, and reclaim, regions of "dead" memory—memory that is no longer being used by an application.
+This process allows the memory to be re-used and minimizes the risk of an application running out of memory, causing it to crash.
+Garbage collection is performed automatically by the Dart VM.
+In DevTools, you can perform garbage collection on demand by clicking the GC button.